steffitan23/cubstart-website/public/content/course-info.md

 ## Resources & Tools
 - Edstem - Forum to discuss course content and assignments with your peers.
 - Website - View course content and deadlines.
-- Gradescope - Submit assignments
+- Gradescope - Submit assignments.